Contributing to Phalcon¶

 When you create a pull request, we have a handy template to help you describe what is the scope of the pull request.
 It is very important and helpful to the community that you add tests to your pull request.
 Each pull request will be reviewed by a core contributor (someone with permission to merge pull requests).
 Based on the type and content of the pull request, it could be:

 - merged immediately or

-- put on hold, if discussion is necessary (community, core team etc.)
+- put on hold, if a discussion is necessary (community, core team etc.)

-All you have to do is go to our docs repository, fork it, make the changes and send us a pull request.
+All you have to do is go to our [docs-apps][phalcon-docs-apps] repository, fork it, make the changes, and send us a pull request.

-NOTE: We only accept bug reports, new feature requests and pull requests in GitHub.
-For questions regarding the usage of the framework or support requests please visit the github discussions or our Discord server.
+We only accept bug reports, new feature requests and pull requests in GitHub.
+For questions regarding the usage of the framework or support requests please visit the official discussions page or our Discord server.

 - Make sure you are using the latest released version of Phalcon before creating an issue in GitHub.